 From 11:00PM PDT on Friday, July 1 until 5:00AM PDT on Saturday, July 2, the Shmoop engineering elves will be making tweaks and improvements to the site.
 That means Shmoop will be unavailable for use during that time.
 Thanks for your patience!

 False alarm!
 The soldiers just want Joe to fix their handcuffs, and everyone totally forgets about the pork-pie.
 Pip escapes his sister's wrath.

 The soldiers invite Joe and Pip to come convict-hunting with them.
+Fun!
 Pip climbs on Joe's back and the party heads into the marshy Christmas night to find the escapees.

-The younger convict tries to convince the soldiers that Pip's convict is intent on killing him.
-Pip's convict retorts that he only wants to deliver him to the authorities and to make sure he doesn't escape his prison-ly fate.
+The younger convict tries to convince the soldiers that Pip's convict is intent on killing him, but Pip's convict retorts that he only wants to deliver him to the authorities and to make sure he doesn't escape his well-deserved fate.

 In fact, he tells the authorities that he had himself stolen one pork-pie from the local smithy, thus acquitting Pip of any Tickler-inducing crime.

 The two convicts are taken away, supposedly to the giant convict ships that loom in the horizon, on the marshes.